Table of Content

 Data Encryption

 Ransomware attacks involve a hacker encrypting the victim’s files to demand a ransom payment in exchange for the decryption of those files.
 Ransomware variants use different methods to encrypt files, but they usually infiltrate a system and scan for certain file types.
-To recover their files, the victim is required to pay a ransom to receive a decryption key.
+The victim must pay a ransom to receive a decryption key for file recovery.
 However, there is no guarantee that the decryption key will be effective.

 Ransomware can now spread by itself to other devices on the network by taking advantage of their weaknesses.